tadano13/Linear-regression/README.md

 # Linear Regression on Advertising data
-Overview
+Overview <br>
-LinearrReg5 is a repository designed for learning the basics of machine learning, specifically focusing on linear regression.
-This project provides a hands-on approach to understand how linear regression works using a sample dataset.
+Linear Regression is a repository designed for learning the basics of machine learning, specifically focusing on linear regression.
+This project provides a hands-on approach to understand how linear regression works using a sample dataset. <br>

 Contents
 Advertising.xls: Dataset used for training the model.